microsoft/Mastering-the-Marketplace/docs/partner-center/private-offers.md

 - 05:20 - [Purchasing a Private Offer](https://www.youtube.com/watch?v=TANUlgLuVqI&t=320s)
 - 08:01 – [Summary](https://www.youtube.com/watch?v=TANUlgLuVqI&t=481s)

-## Private offers for CSP partners overview
+## Private offers for selling partners overview

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196414">Video</a> | [PDF](./pdfs/2.0-csp-private-offer-overview.pdf)

 Learn about private offers for Cloud Solution Providers in this overview of the capability in Partner Center.

-## Creating private offers for CSP partners
+## Creating private offers for selling partners

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196413">Video</a>

 This demo takes you through the process of an ISV creating a private offer for sale to a Cloud Solution Provider.

-## Private offers for CSP partners purchase process
+## Private offers for selling partners purchase process

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196145">Video</a>

 In this walkthrough video, see the purchase process partners in the Cloud Solution Provider (CSP) program go through to purchase private offers created by ISVs.

-## Creating multiparty private offers for CSP partners
+## Creating multiparty private offers for selling partners

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2241258">Video</a>